 - Mega Man Battle Network 5 has a couple of puzzles that will throw you for a loop.
 When Lan's on a cruise ship, a major object on said ship is stolen.
 No one in the room has it, and no one's entered or left between the presentation (where the object is shown, secured) and when the object was taken.
 This one's fairly simple - Everything Is Wireless, and the various mirrors lying around could potentially reflect an infared signal to the jack-in port.
 Just after, though, is a very confusing puzzle - the place where the culprit fled is behind a door sealed with a code.
 All you have to go on is some odd word puzzle.
 Mercifully, the code is in all numbers, and the poem for the code is full of numbers.

-- Let's not forget Lt Surge's Gym in Pokémon Red and Blue and the remakes which has the infamous switch puzzle that takes you forever to solve.
-Essentially, you were given a room full of trash cans that had a locked gate at the end.
+- Lt.
+Surge's Gym in Pokémon Red and Blue and the remakes has the infamous switch puzzle that can take forever to solve.
+Essentially, you're given a room full of trash cans that had a locked gate at the end.
 To open the gate, you had to find two secret switches in the cans.
 The first one was placed randomly, and the second one was guaranteed to be 'one trash can away' from the first one.
 Unfortunately, that left you with between three and eight trash cans to pick from, and if your first guess wasn't correct, then the puzzle would reset.

 - Unlocking the three legendary golems in Pokémon Ruby and Sapphire requires the player to read several sentences in Braillenote , have some specific Pokemon in specific spots of their party, and take a number of actions that would normally provide drastically different results.